How to watch the Super Bowl 2020 halftime show without cable

 •See All

-Discuss: Super Bowl 2020 halftime show: How to watch J. Lo and Shakira without cable
+Discuss: J. Lo and Shakira at the Super Bowl 2020 halftime show: How to watch without cable

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.